Gennady Gor, NJIT

 e-mail: saf5@njit.edu

-Santiago joined NJIT in January 2022 after getting BS degree in Physics from Meritorious Autonomous University of Puebla (BUAP) in Mexico.
-Santiago is working on molecular simulations of confined fluids.
+Santiago joined NJIT in January 2022 after getting the BS degree in Physics from Meritorious Autonomous University of Puebla (BUAP) in Mexico.
+His BS thesis was about implementing Las Vegas+ algorithm in the C++ software DensToolKit to analyze electron correlations among atoms, bases and DFT methods through the Shannon entropy.
+Santiago is currently working on analyzing the mechanical properties of nano-confined fluids through different computational models.

 PhD Student